Happy Foods Tube

 8. Store them in an air-tight container in the fridge.

-9. For tips and more detailed explanation I recommend reading the full post.
+9. For tips and a more detailed explanation, I recommend reading the full post.

 Course: Dessert, Snack